needle-mirror/com.unity.asset-manager-for-unity/Documentation~/preferences.md

 If detailed display is disabled, assets connected to the Asset Manager will simply display a gray cloud icon regardless of their specific status. <br/>
 ![Top Right](images/project-icon-top-right.png "Top Right")

+## Debug Settings

+### Enable Debug Logs

+When enabled, Asset Manager for Unity will increase the number of logs displayed in the console.
+This can be useful in order to debug unexpected results.